vemonet/openroute-mcp/README.md

 > [!TIP]
 >
-> Copy the whole GPX file returned as part of the tool call results, and use a service such as [gpx.studio](https://gpx.studio) to load the generated GPX file.
+> Copy the whole GPX file returned as part of the tool call results, and use a service such as [gpx.studio](https://gpx.studio) to load the generated GPX file on a map.

 ## 🛠️ Available tools